vertica/vertica-kubernetes/README.md

 # Persistence

 Each pod uses a PV to store local data.
 The PV is mounted in the container at `/home/dbadmin/local-data`.
-You must set permissions on the PV mount to 0777, or you get a "Permissions Denied" error when the container starts.
+You must set permissions on the PV mount to 0775, or the operator could get a "Permissions Denied" error.
 If the PV was dynamically provisioned, you might need to manually change permissions with `chmod` after it is created.

 The local-data directory contains the following subdirectories: